 - 4Do you know what office to go to?

 - 5Do you know what the name and title of the person with whom you will be interviewing?

-- 6Do you have the phone number of the company so that you can call if your are going to be late for some reason?
+- 6Do you have the phone number of the company so you can call if you're going to be late for some reason?

 - 7Do you know if you will be interviewing with more than one person?

 Mental preparation for a job interview involves several areas.
 It involves your knowledge of the company, the position for you are applying for, and the career path you wish to follow.
 It also includes your mental attitude about work in general, your expectations about the job, and your confidence in your ability to do the job.